raynergoh/EcoTicker/README.md

 # EcoTicker 🌱 — Sustainable Shopping Companion

 EcoTicker is a Chrome extension that empowers you to shop more sustainably by providing real-time sustainability scores and actionable insights for products and brands as you browse popular e-commerce sites.
-While currently optimized for Nike, EcoTicker is built for easy expansion to platforms like Amazon, IKEA, Walmart, Target, and Adidas.
+While currently optimized for Nike, EcoTicker is built for easy expansion to platforms like Amazon, NIKE, IKEA, and Adidas.

 ---